Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Conclusion

-There are a few ways in which the methodology presented in the paper could be extended, and we briefly discuss four. \begin{inparaenum}[1)] \item When forecasting principal component scores, we implement exponential smoothing.
-Other univariate or multivariate time-series forecasting methods may also be plausible. \item We consider two transformations, namely the centered log-ratio and cumulative distribution function transformations.
-There exist other transformations that could also be considered, namely additive or isometric log-ratio \citep{GGB+23}.
-While these transformations are variants of the centered log-ratio, we could also consider intrinsic statistical models, such as Wasserstein autoregression \citep{ZKP22} or optimal transport \citep{ZM23}, for modeling density-valued time series. \item Although we calculate temporary annuities, other types of annuity prices, such as the whole-life or deferred annuity, are possible. \item We could consider cohort life-table death counts for modeling a particular group of individuals, such as baby boomers. \end{inparaenum}
+There are several ways the methodology presented in the paper could be extended, and we briefly discuss six. \begin{inparaenum}[1)] \item We consider a univariate functional time-series method to forecast each series individually.
+While it provides a common approach for comparing the two transformations, other joint modeling methods could also be used.
+Also, when forecasting principal component scores, we implement exponential smoothing.
+Other time-series forecasting methods may also be used. \item We consider two transformations, namely the centered log-ratio and cumulative distribution function transformations.
+There exist other transformations that could be considered, namely additive or isometric log-ratio \citep{GGB+23}.
+While these transformations are variants of the centered log-ratio, we could also consider intrinsic statistical models, such as Wasserstein autoregression \citep{ZKP22} or optimal transport \citep{ZM23}, for modeling density-valued time series. \item We could also consider testing for time-stochastic dominance between populations, as studied by \cite{LLW23}. \item For all countries, the sample period encompasses the COVID-19 pandemic, but we do not examine the changes in the age distribution of deaths before and after the pandemic. \item Although we calculate temporary annuities, other types of annuity prices, such as the whole-life or deferred annuity, are possible. \item We could consider cohort life-table death counts for modeling a particular group of individuals, such as baby boomers. \end{inparaenum}